Majhar-98/Demo-ManualTesting-TestCases/README.md

 The purpose is to identify bugs or defects, ensure the product is error-free, and check it conforms to specified functional requirements.

 ## How manual testing is performed:
---Understand requirements
+- Understand requirements
---Prepare test cases
+- Prepare test cases
---Review test cases
+- Review test cases
---Execute test cases
+- Execute test cases
---Report bugs
+- Report bugs
---Test again
+- Test again